JohnnyJayJay/lick_wikipedia_bot/README.md

   - num2words
   - PIL

-For @wiki_tmnt it runs on a cron job on my local machine.
+For *TODO* it runs on a cron job on my local machine.

 ### Configuration